kshedden/cscar_terminal/um_machines.md

 ```

 If you do not have an AFS/IFS allocation you will not be able to
 connect to these machines.
-You can get an allocation from the
+You can request an allocation at the
 following page:

 https://ifsprovisioning.its.umich.edu/ifs_storage/request